angelopol/space-21/README.md

 A robot can enter the chase state if it was previously in scatter state and the scatter timer reached 0, if it was previously in frightened mode and the frightened timer reached 0 or if it was in the eaten state and it reached the robot house and has respawned.

-A robot can get out of chase state when the chase timer runs out, in which case it goes into scatter mode, or when Pacman eats a power pellet, in which case the robot will get into frightened mode.
+A robot can get out of chase state when the chase timer runs out, in which case it goes into scatter mode, or when Bob eats a power pellet, in which case the robot will get into frightened mode.